Nicole Rae Styer

 By her side for the adventure was another UArts alumna, Alma de Luna BFA ’05 (Crafts).
 “She made dresses with me for fashion week in 2005 — I’d just graduated.”

-Nicole opened her South Philadelphia boutique earlier this year and also has a store in Reading, Pa., her hometown.
+Nicole opened a South Philadelphia boutique and also has a store in Reading, Pa., her hometown.
 When asked about her fast start in the retail world, Nicole chalks it up to genetics: “Everyone in my family is a go-getter.”

 If you want to meet Nicole and see her creations, you can find her near her shop’s sewing machine in Philadelphia.
 “I make it all here!” she says.